opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

 - [ ] add ensembl file to bucket `gsutil cp -n homo_sapiens* gs://genetics-portal-dev-data/22.01/inputs/lut/`
 - [ ] update variables in bash script in `/scripts/prepare_inputs.sh` (input script)
 - [ ] run input script in VM to move files from staging to dev buckets
+    - Most of the inputs are used for the pipeline, but there are two static datasets which are copied, sumstats (sa) and `v2g_credset`.
 - [ ] create a configuration file for release in `config`:
     - [ ] `cp src/main/resources/application.conf config/<release>.conf` and update as necessary.
 - [ ] update top level variables in `scripts/run_cluster.sh`: `release` and `config` should be the only changes